 Combine boat and train

 Making a round trip is not required.
-You can take a boat to one of the towns along the lake, get off there, and go back to your point of origin by train, or vice versa.
+You can take a boat to one of the towns along the lake, get off there, and go back to your point of origin by train.
 In many towns, it's just a short walk from the boat dock to the rail station.
 Examples can be found here.

 Sample trips by boat and train or bus

-- By boat from Geneva to Lausanne (more than 3 hours), and back by train (40 minutes);
+- By boat from Geneva to Lausanne (3,5 hours minutes), and back by train (40 minutes).

 Sunny clear weather is best for a boat trip, but it's still worth it if it's cloudy or drizzling.
 Take along sun glasses and sunscreen.
 Check the timetable to see which cruise suits you best.